 The future plans for MMI in Zambia is to bring an eye team to the clinic in 2019.
-The need is huge, as there is no access for the people of the area to any form of eye care.
+The need is serious as there is currently no access for the people of the area to receive any form of eye care.

 Peta-Ann Schmidt leads the MMI teams in Zambia.
 With her support, we are a long step closer to expanding our health care services to the patients who are in need the most.
 Peta-Ann Schmidt also leads MMI’s projects in Rwanda and Mozambique.
-She is a physical therapist working in private practice in her native South Africa.
-Peta-Ann found out about MMI through our website and participated as a volunteer on a project in Peru in 2005.
+She is a physical therapist working in private practice in her native country, South Africa.
+Peta-Ann learned about MMI through our website and participated as a volunteer on a project in Peru in 2005.
 She is excited about the opportunity to serve the people of southern Africa in such an effective way.

 Zambia is a landlocked country in Southern Africa, surrounded by the Democratic Republic of the Congo, Tanzania, Malawi, Mozambique, Zimbabwe, Botswana, Namibia and Angola.
 The Sinazongwe District in the Gwembe Valley, where MMI is active, is in the Southeast of Southern Province in the Zambezi Valley.
 This district has a population of 107,695 people.
 Due to the great population numbers, and the distance to the limited number of health centres in the area, there is a huge need for accessible health care and health education within this community.

 * Project Description: To provide needed medical and dental services to the community of Matambo in the Gwembe Valley, Zambia over a two week period using North American volunteers in collaboration with the local leaders and pastors of Matambo and 40/40 Africa Vision Foundation.

 329 m (1,079 ft.) - 2,301 m (7,549 ft.)